Voultapher/sort-research-rs/writeup/intel_avx512/text.md

 }
 ```

 This can avoid the issue with branch miss-prediction, however another issue remains.
 C abstracts over user-defined logic with function pointers.
 In contrast to C++ and Rust closures these can't be inlined without profile-guided optimizations (PGO). crumsort until recently required a custom define which disables a custom comparison globally via a define `#define cmp(a, b) (*(a) > *(b))` before the header only implementation is parsed.
 This is what is required for best performance, and what all benchmarks here used.
 However this makes crumsort more akin to the manually vectorized implementations in terms of supported types.
 User defined types that don't fit in a `long long` will require source level modifications.
 And for best performance with such interface a unique version of crumsort would have to be compiled for every type, via the build system.
-Fundamentally this is a C issue and only a crumsort issue, because it is implemented in C and mirrors the `qsort` interface.
+Fundamentally this is a C issue and not only a crumsort issue, only affecting it because it is implemented in C and mirrors the `qsort` interface.

 Comparing the results of crumsort to crumsort using the branchless comparison function (c_crumsort_generic) on the Skylake Linux machine gives: